Lower Key Stage 2

 Miss Maynes joined the Kingsmead team in Lower KS2 after completing a PGCE at Manchester Metropolitan University, training in schools throughout Cheshire in all Key Stages.
 Before this, Sophie spent time working as a TA in her hometown of Nottingham.
 Sophie studied Modern Languages at Durham University, during which she spent time studying abroad in Toulouse and Granada and travelling across Europe to improve her language skills.
 She loves languages, travelling, cooking, reading and learning new things.
 Sophie leads provision for children with English as an additional language and modern language teaching in school with Lucia Roberts.

 The oldest year 3 children and youngest year 4 pupils

-Lucia Roberts (previously Carpenter)BA (Hons) German, PGCE Primary
+Lucia Roberts (nee Carpenter)BA (Hons) German, PGCE Primary

 Mrs Roberts joined team Kingsmead in 2014 as a volunteer before training on a School Direct PGCE with us and Manchester Metropolitan University.
 Lucia leads Modern languages and English as an additional language (EAL) with Miss Maynes.
 She studied German at the University of Liverpool and spent a year living in Dresden as part of her studies.
 She enjoys painting in her spare time.

 Mrs Julie BagleyBEd (Hons) Primary Education with Environmental Science

 Mrs Bagley is one of a dwindling number of staff who have been with us since opening in September 2004.
 Previously SENCo here and at her previous school, Julie leads Religious Education through school as well as teaching the Hen-Harriers on Thursdays and Fridays.

 Ruth DuberleyBSc (Hons) Biochemistry and Physiology, MSc, PhD, PGCE Primary